archivesunleashed/aut-docs/Spark-Analysis-of-Site-Link-Structure.md

 # Grouping by Crawl Date

-The following Spark script generates the aggregated site-level link structure, grouped by crawl date (YYYYMMDD):
+The following Spark script generates the aggregated site-level link structure, grouped by crawl date (YYYYMMDD).
+It makes use of the `ExtractLinks` and `ExtractToLevelDomain` functions.

 ```
 import org.warcbase.spark.matchbox.{ExtractTopLevelDomain, ExtractLinks, RecordLoader}